Vijayalakshmi54/fake-news/README.md

 # fake-news
-A project which is done by me and Lakshi-Gowri in the part of a project competition.
+A project which is done by me and Lakshmi-Gowri in the part of a project competition.
 Data set link :- https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset